 And now the graph is WAY more powerful!
 We’ve added so much interpretation to the data visualization, helping the viewer understand how far the first two groups are from the target and by how much Group C exceeded it.
 See a benchmark line in the wild in this dashboard report from Oregon Health Authority (scroll to, like, page 10).
 And think of other ways you could use this line, such as for targets, averages, national standard, yes keep dreaming!

 This is *exactly* the kind of thing we were referring to in the Data Visualization Checklist when we said “Contextualized or comparison data are present.”
 Yer viewers want to be able to interpret the data – is it good? bad? the worst in history? best in the nation?
 A benchmark line gives that necessary context.
 BOOM!

-This post is an excerpt from my latest book, Effective Data Visualization.
+This post is an excerpt from my latest book, Effective Data Visualization, where I even SIMPLIFIED these instructions.
 It has loads of advice on the best chart type to use and how to make it in Excel.

 You can find a lot more step-by-step instruction on how to make awesome visuals in my Evergreen Data Visualization Academy.
 Video tutorials, worksheets, templates, fun, and community.
 Excel, Tableau, and R. Come join us.